-Sean L. Miller is a Norfolk, Virginia native who is an award-winning Educator, Artist, and Marketer.
+Sean Miller is a Norfolk, Virginia native who is an award-winning Educator, Artist, and Marketer.
+Sean is currently pursuing his Doctor of Education degree in Educational Leadership and Policy Studies at Howard University.
 He received his Master of Education in Special Education from Regent University, Master of Arts in African-American Religious Studies from Howard University, and Bachelor of Fine Arts in Drawing and Design from Old Dominion University.
-He is currently pursuing his Doctor of Education degree in Educational Leadership and Policy Studies at Howard University.
+Sean currently serves as a History and Social Studies Teacher for Fairfax County Public Schools in Virginia.
+He has served as an Equity Lead and currently as an African American History and Culture for Educators instructor.
+Sean was recruited by his school district to conduct social studies curriculum audits in the areas of cultural responsiveness and antiracism.

 In May 2020, Sean published "The Bible in Black Coloring Book" for children and adults.
 With more than 900 copies already sold, The Bible in Black is illustrated from a Black and Brown perspective.
 It highlights and depicts characters of the bible in great detail through visual imagery.
 Sean’s artwork has been displayed at venues including the Riverview Gallery, Crispus Attucks Theatre, and the Old Dominion University African American Cultural Center.
-A member of Phi Beta Sigma Fraternity, Incorporated since 2002, he has served as the President of the Omicron Iota chapter and the Director of Bigger and Better Business for the Omicron Zeta Sigma alumni chapter.
+A member of Phi Beta Sigma Fraternity, Incorporated since 2002, he has served as the President of the Omicron Iota chapter and the Director of Education for the Omicron Zeta Sigma alumni chapter.
 Sean is also a Youth Minister and former high school basketball coach.

-Sean has also been a Performance Artist for a number of years.
-Known in the Hip-Hop/Rap community as “seanISrael”, his stage name is derived from Genesis 32, referring to Jacob transitioning into a new identity (Israel) and destiny due to a timely encounter with God.
-Sean has performed around the country and has opened for renowned music artists including Kurtis Blow, John P. Kee, and Canton Jones.
-In October of 2014, he performed a Hip-Hop inspired rendition of “The Creation” in the Howard University theatrical production entitled "God’s Trombones Revisited", an adaptation of James Weldon Johnson’s “God’s Trombones: Seven Negro Sermons in Verse.”
+Sean is known in the Hip-Hop/Rap community as seanISrael, having performed around the country and opened for renowned music artists including Kurtis Blow, John P. Kee, and Canton Jones.
+In October of 2014, he performed a Hip-Hop inspired rendition of “The Creation” in the Howard University theatrical production “God’s Trombones Revisited,” an adaptation of James Weldon Johnson’s “God’s Trombones: Seven Negro Sermons in Verse.”
 In February of 2020, Sean served as a writer and narrator for “An Ode to Hip-Hop” sponsored by the Prince George’s County Chapter of Jack and Jill.